ferret99gt/GradioMVL/README.md

 ## Changelog

+ - 2023-08-05:
- - 2023-08-05: Initial release
+   - Initial release
+ - 2023-08-06:
- - 2023-08-06: Automatic install of dependencies
+   - Automatic install of dependencies
+ - 2023-08-07:
- - 2023-08-07: Implement split audio input/output to improve latency.
-Add hot-swappable voice function.
-Add real voice passthrough/pause function.
-Minor performance cleanups.
+   - Implement split audio input/output to improve latency. ~40% latency reduction.
+   - Add hot-swappable voice function.
+   - Add real voice passthrough/pause function.
+   - Remove torchvision dependency, not needed.
+   - Remove sounddevice dependency, not needed, as PyAudio can do the same thing.
+   - Minor performance cleanups.
+ - 2023-08-08:
+   - Match output sampling rate to model sampling rate.
+No more down sampling, slight performance saving, potentially slight quality improvement.
+   - Add ability to disable crossfade if desired.
+May introduce some "popping".
+   - Output model performance to console.
+   - Adjust default input latency to 300ms for now.
+   - Set max input latency based on size of input buffer to model.
+Can't be bigger!

 ## Setup